skovhus/skovhus.dev/src/content/blog/software-engineering-principles/index.md

 The greek philosopher Heraclitus knew it 2500 years ago: *"Everything changes and nothing stands still"*.

 Although a common metaphor, software is nothing like construction engineering or architecture.
 Code is organic, it evolves, and needs constant maintenance.
 I love the [analogy](https://www.artima.com/intv/garden.html) that software development resembles gardening.
 We are gardeners constantly dealing with things changing.
-And most changes doesn't quite come up the way you expected.
+And most changes do not turn out the way you expected.

 To optimize a codebase for change:
 - Keep things simple